gizemsangur1/Mintora/README.md

 [Live Preview](https://mintora-one.vercel.app/)

-Mintora is a **Web3-powered DApp** that combines an NFT Marketplace with DAO Governance.
+Mintora is a Web3-powered DApp that combines an NFT Marketplace with DAO Governance.
-Currently, the project runs in **simulation mode** (no live blockchain writes yet) but is fully prepared for real deployment once Sepolia ETH is available.

-Built with **Next.js 15, MUI, wagmi, and RainbowKit**.
+It is built with Next.js 15, MUI, wagmi, and RainbowKit, and now runs fully on the Sepolia Testnet.

 ---

-## Current Features (Simulation Mode)
+## Features (On-Chain, Sepolia)

-- **NFT Mint (Simulation)**
+- **NFT Mint**
   - Uploads image + metadata to **Pinata (IPFS)**.
-  - Returns an IPFS URI (`ipfs://...`).
-  - Smart contract mint function is implemented but commented out (to be enabled with Sepolia ETH).
+  - Stores metadata.json on IPFS.
+  - Calls the MintoraNFT.sol smart contract to mint NFT on Sepolia.

 - **Marketplace**
-  - Displays all minted NFTs.
+  - Reads totalSupply from smart contract.

+  - Fetches each NFT’s metadata from IPFS (tokenURI).

-  - Each card shows title, description, preview image, and a link to metadata.
+  - Displays NFT title, description, and image.

 - **Profile**
+  - Reads ownerOf from contract.

-  - Displays only NFTs owned by the connected wallet address.
+  - Displays only NFTs owned by the connected wallet.
-  - In simulation mode, ownership is stored locally.

 - **DAO Governance (Simulation)**
+  - MintoraDAO.sol deployed on Sepolia.

-  - Users can create new proposals.
+  - Users can create proposals (createProposal).

-  - Other users can vote **Yes** / **No**.
+  - Wallet holders can vote Yes/No (vote).

-  - Voting results are tracked locally.
+  - Proposal data is read live with getAllProposals.

 ---